-The qualifying acquisition must be approved by: (i) a majority of directors unrelated to the qualifying acquisition, and (ii) a majority of the votes cast by shareholders of the SPAC at a meeting duly called for that purpose.
-Shareholder approval is not required where 100% of the gross proceeds from the IPO are placed in escrow.
+The qualifying acquisition must be approved by: (i) a majority of directors unrelated to the qualifying acquisition, and (ii) a majority of the votes cast by shareholders of the SPAC (excluding the founding shareholders) at a meeting duly called for that purpose.
 Where the qualifying acquisition is comprised of more than one acquisition, each acquisition must be approved.
+The founding shareholders will not be entitled to vote any of their securities with respect to the approval of the qualifying acquisition.